 Years of Experience

-Those who have five to nine years of work experience see average salaries of $52K per year.
-When we consider tenure, a substantial portion of employees (35 percent) have been working for one to four years and make $45K annually on average.
+For those with five to nine years of experience, average earnings amount to about $52K annually.
+The largest fraction of Omni Hotels Corporation people (35 percent) have been working for one to four years and earn $45K per year on average.

-When it comes to location, the highest average paycheck ($77K annually) can be spotted in Dallas, Texas; Washington, DC ($58K), Providence, R.I. (approximately $54K), and Orlando, Fla. (around $52K) are the next top-paying cities.
-High paychecks are not found in Chicago, Ill.; in fact, at $42K it is one of the worst-paid cities.
-Across Omni Hotels Corporation's U.S. offices, employees in the state of Connecticut earn the most, taking home about $66K per year.
+When it comes to location, the highest average paycheck ($77K per year) can be spotted in Dallas, Texas; Washington, DC (around $58K), Providence, R.I. (approximately $54K), and Orlando, Fla. ($52K) are the next top-paying cities.
+On the lower end is Chicago, Ill. at about $42K.
+Across Omni Hotels Corporation's U.S. offices, employees in the state of Connecticut earn the most, taking home $66K annually.